kjwalicia/data4life_assignment/README.md

 `pip install -r requirements.txt`

 Run the API with Uvicorn:
-CD into app directory and run this command `uvicorn src.main:app --reload`
+CD into src directory and run this command `uvicorn src.main:app --reload`

 ## Interacting with the Web API
 Go to this url in a browser `http://127.0.0.1:8000/docs`